 The following details may help interested applicants and petitioners to file Form I-907, Request for Premium Processing:

-- USCIS may request an interview or more evidence to support Form I-907.
+USCIS may to support Form I-907.
 An investigation regarding the case that Form I-907 is associated with may also be required.

 While the process of applying and obtaining the visa may appear daunting, this guide is intended to help simplify the process of starting your new life in the U.S. After you have been approved for your visa and are preparing to travel to the U.S., consider how you will live during your stay — especially how you manage your finances from setting up a bank account to managing your credit.
 In the U.S., credit history is important in securing things necessary for everyday life from credit cards to utilities and even your apartment.